• Skip to primary navigation

 A bowl of crawfish etouffee over rice next to a bowl of green onions.

-A Crawfish étouffée recipe is not something you’ll see everyday unless you live in New Orleans, but you can easily master this recipe and it will be the star of your next dinner party or special occasion, perfect to make ahead so you can enjoy time with your guests!
+A Crawfish étouffée recipe is not something you’ll see everyday unless you live in Louisiana, but you can easily master this recipe with crawfish tails and it will be the star of your next dinner party or special occasion, perfect to make ahead so you can enjoy time with your guests!

-While I’m sure fresh crawfish would be amazing in this dish, there are no fresh crawfish where I live, so I’ve only used frozen crawfish and they work perfectly.
+While I’m sure fresh crawfish would be amazing in this dish, there are no fresh crawfish where I live, so I’ve only used frozen crawfish tails and they work perfectly.
+If you can’t find them, you can easily substitute shrimp.

 Several years ago, Mike and I went to the Fearrington House for a cooking class.
-This was one of the best cooking classes because I learned all the tips and tricks to making a fabulous dark brown roux.
+This was one of the best cooking classes because I learned all the tips and tricks to making a fabulous dark brown roux which you need to make this recipe along with a chicken and sausage gumbo.

-One of the dishes we learned to cook was crawfish étoufée.
+One of the dishes we learned to cook was crawfish étoufée or more importantly, the étoufée sauce.
 I’ve made it many times over the years and it’s one of Mike’s favorites.
 It takes some planning so I don’t make it as often as I should.
 I thought it was time to share the recipe along with some tips that I learned.

 Crawfish etouffee in a skillet ready to serve.